 UHS Health Alert: Measles

-From January 1 to May 3, 2019, 764** individual cases of measles have been confirmed in 23 states.
-This is an increase of 60 cases from the previous week.
-This is the greatest number of cases reported in the U.S. since 1994 and since measles was declared eliminated in 2000.
+From January 1 to June 6, 2019, 1022 individual cases of measles have been confirmed in 28 states.
+This is the greatest number of cases reported in the U.S. since 1992 and since measles was declared eliminated in 2000.

-The states that have reported cases to CDC are Arizona, California, Colorado, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Hampshire, New Jersey, New York, Oregon, Pennsylvania, Texas, Tennessee, and Washington.
+The states that have reported cases to CDC are Arizona, California, Colorado, Connecticut, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kentucky, Maine, Maryland, Massachusetts, Michigan, Missouri, Nevada, New Hampshire, New Mexico, New Jersey, New York, Oklahoma, Oregon, Pennsylvania, Texas, Tennessee, Virginia, and Washington.

 The majority of these cases are in individuals who were not vaccinated for measles with the MMR (Measles, Mumps, and Rubella shot.)

-If you are unsure of your immunization status, please call your primary care doctor or ask for a nurse immunization review appointment at UHS.
-In the event of a case of Measles on campus, you will be required to show either proof of vaccination with 2 doses of MMR or a blood test proving immunity.
+In the event of a case of Measles on campus, students will be required to show either proof of vaccination with 2 doses of MMR or a blood test proving immunity.
 This may be true for faculty and staff as well.
 We are watching recommendations closely from the CDC and other public health authorities.

 More information about Measles can be found here: (link to Measles resource sheet